1995parham-learning/auto-update-binary/README.md

 # Nametag

-A self-updating application written in Go 1.25.
+A self-updating application written in Go.

 ## Architecture